 The securitisation market is the largest in absolute terms in the US and the EU.
-Other FSB member jurisdictions in which the securitisation market is sizeable - including in relation to private sector credit - are Australia, Brazil, Canada, China, Japan, Korea and the UK.
+Other FSB member jurisdictions in which the securitisation market is sizeable - including in relation to private sector credit - are Australia, Brazil, Canada, China, India, Japan, Korea and the UK.
 Smaller markets exist in other FSB jurisdictions, which developed more recently in some cases.

-Global securitisation volumes experienced a spike around the 2008 global financial crisis (GFC) period but have declined since then in most jurisdictions.
+Global securitisation volumes experienced a spike prior to the 2008 global financial crisis (GFC) but have declined since then in most jurisdictions.
 RMBS is the largest segment of the cash securitisation market globally, though the CLO market has been growing fast in the US and to some extent in Europe.
-Synthetic securitisation, used by banks for credit risk transfer for regulatory capital relief, has gained popularity in recent years especially in Europe and more recently in other jurisdictions.
+Synthetic securitisation, used by banks for credit risk transfer and regulatory capital relief, has gained popularity in recent years especially in Europe and more recently in other jurisdictions.

 In general, the available literature suggests that risk retention and higher prudential requirements have enhanced the resilience of securitisation markets.
-Complex structures that contributed to the GFC - including securitisations of subprime assets, CDOs and re-securitisations - have declined significantly.
-The quality of collateral underlying securitisation deals appears to have improved in some asset classes (e.g. RMBS) though not in others (e.g. CLOs) and the market has not faced significant stress in recent years.
-However, it is difficult to attribute any of these outcomes directly to the reforms given the confounding factors mentioned above.
-Previous evaluations by the FSB and BCBS have also found gains in banking sector resilience from Basel III, though it is not straightforward to estimate the benefits stemming specifically from securitisation reforms since it only makes up a small fraction of banks' balance sheets and of the total financing to the economy.
+Complex structures that contributed to the GFC - including securitisations of subprime assets, CDOs and re-securitisations - have declined significantly, while the market is more transparent.
+The quality of collateral underlying securitisation deals appears to have improved in some asset classes (e.g. RMBS) though not in others (e.g. CLOs).
+However, it is difficult to attribute any of these outcomes directly to the reforms given the above confounding factors.
+Previous evaluations by the FSB and BCBS have also found gains in banking sector resilience from Basel III, though it is not straightforward to estimate the benefits stemming specifically from securitisation reforms since securitised assets only make up a small fraction of banks' balance sheets and of the total financing to the economy.

-The BCBS revisions to prudential requirements allow the application of lower risk weights to certain types of banks' securitisation-related exposures that can be classified as simple, transparent and comparable (STC) securitisations.
-The growth of STC securitisations, where implemented, may also have contributed to more transparent post-GFC structures and increased investor confidence in securitisation markets, at least in homogenous asset classes where the minimum STC requirements can be fulfilled (e.g. RMBS).
-Market pricing for STC transactions in the EU generally shows relatively lower spreads, likely reflecting investor perception of lower risk and (in the case of banks and insurers) reduced capital requirements.
-On the other hand, some stakeholders have noted that the introduction of the STC category has led to a relabelling of some transactions rather than stimulating activity in the securitisation market, potentially reflecting the underlying structural differences already present in the market.
+The BCBS revisions to prudential requirements allow the application of lower risk weights to certain types of banks' securitisation-related exposures that can be classified as simple, transparent and comparable (STC) securitisations, though implementation of this framework is subject to national discretion.
+Thirteen FSB jurisdictions recognise STC securitisations, while implementation varies in some cases.
+The growth of STC securitisations, where implemented, may have contributed to more transparent post-GFC structures and increased investors' ability to assess risks for homogenous asset classes where the minimum STC requirements can be fulfilled (e.g. RMBS).
+Market pricing for true sale STC transactions in the EU generally shows lower spreads compared to non-STC transactions, likely reflecting investor perception of lower risk and (in the case of banks and insurers) reduced capital requirements.
+On the other hand, some stakeholders have noted that the introduction of the STC category has not stimulated activity in the securitisation market, though this was not the explicit objective of the reforms.